JackJey/privacy-sandcastle/README.md

 Each site will have a different domain name to simulate a real life adtech scenario

-Open Firebase Hosting : from the Firebase console click on “hosting” or follow this link by replacing “_privacy-sandcastle_” with your project name
+Open Firebase Hosting : from the Firebase console click on "hosting" or follow this link by replacing "_privacy-sandcastle_" with your project name

 `https://firebase.corp.google.com/project/privacy-sandcastle/hosting/sites`

-Click on “Add another site” and enter site-id following your naming standards.
+Click on "Add another site" and enter site-id following your naming standards.
 Replace _privacy-sandcastle_ with the domain of your choice.
 E.g.

 - _privacy-sandcastle_-home
 - _privacy-sandcastle_-dsp